Dental Implants – Centereach & Huntington

 For years I’d felt like a part of my body was missing — because my teeth were.
 My dentist told me that dental implants would make me feel and look a lot better.
 OK, I said.
 Now, I’m thrilled.
 I can smile, eat anything, and enjoy a good laugh with my friends.

-Using the most recent advances in dental implant technology, Dr. Casino, Dr. Schneider, Dr. Bohle and Dr. Sobarzo is able to place single stage implants.
+Using the most recent advances in dental implant technology, Dr. Casino, Dr. Schneider, Dr. Bohle, Dr. Sobarzo and Dr. Gersten is able to place single stage implants.
 These implants do not require a second procedure to uncover them, but do require a minimum of six weeks of healing time before artificial teeth are placed.
 There are even situations where the implant can be placed at the same time as the tooth extraction – further minimizing your number of surgical procedures.

 Dental implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
-Dr. Casino, Dr. Schneider, Dr. Bohle and Dr. Sobarzo performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
+Dr. Casino, Dr. Schneider, Dr. Bohle, Dr. Sobarzo and Dr. Gersten performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
 The restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.